canonical/ubuntu-server-documentation/docs/how-to/install-and-configure-a-mysql-server.md

 ### MySQL Shell Dump Utility

 MySQL Shell, supported in Ubuntu 24.04 LTS and later, contains a set of utilities for dumping, backing up, and restoring MySQL data.
 It provides a programmatic option for logical backups with filtering options.
-This method is recommended for smaller backups to remote locations.

 To install MySQL Shell, run the following: